On February 13, 2020, Humanities Texas will hold a one-day workshop in College Station on America in the 1960s.

 Participants are responsible for making their own travel arrangements to and from the program.
 Please note that Humanities Texas’s maximum reimbursement for total travel expenses is $300, even if the participant’s actual expenses exceed $300.

-The workshops are made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.
+This program is held in partnership with the Texas A&M University Department of History.
+The workshop is made possible with major funding from the State of Texas with ongoing support from the National Endowment for the Humanities.